Click the "Google Translate" button at the very bottom of this page to translate the contents of this page to your preferred language.

 Safe Pick-up and Drop off

-You will have noticed that the traffic has gotten better as time has passed.
 At most drop off spots, cars roll through our parking lot within 15 minutes of the closing bell..
-Keep in mind the VES to ...more
+Keep in mind the VES to TES shuttle that can take your student into town at the end of the day (see ...more

 REGULAR DAILY SCHEDULE